busbud/tailwind-buddy/packages/documentation/features/slots.md

 # Split your component into smaller parts

-Lets say we want make the text a label design that react base on parent configuration.
+Lets say we want a label where its design react base on parent configuration.

-As you can see a variant can take a string.
-That means it will apply to any slots.
-But you can also define an object with the slot name and value

 ```ts [Simple.variants.ts].{4,12-13}
 import { compose, VariantProps } from "@busbud/tailwind-buddy";